 - Limit alcohol intake to 2 drinks per day for men and 1 drink per day for women.

 - Reduce your consumption of beverages and foods with added sugars.

 - Burn as many calories as you take in.
 Get at least 30 minutes of exercise most days (or, better still, every day).
-If you can't find a 30-minute block of time for exercise, aim for three 10-minute sessions suring the course of the day.
+If you cannot find a 30-minute block of time for exercise, aim for three 10-minute sessions during the course of the day.

-Relaxation techniques may help you reduce stress -- which can be a contributing factor to heart disease -- and relieve chest pain.
-Such practices might include the use of meditation, progressive muscle relaxation, breathing exercises, yoga, self-hypnosis, or biofeedback.
+Relaxation techniques may help reduce stress, which can be a contributing factor to heart disease, and relieve chest pain.
+Such practices might include the use of meditation, progressive muscle relaxation, breathing exercises, yoga, self hypnosis, or biofeedback.

-Beta-blockers -- Slow heart rate and blood pressure, reducing the heart's need for oxygen.
-You should never abruptly stop taking a beta-blocker, because serious side effects can occur.
+- Beta-blockers.
+Slow heart rate and blood pressure, reducing the heart's need for oxygen.
+Never abruptly stop taking a beta-blocker, because serious side effects can occur.
 Talk to your doctor about how to slowly wean off of this drug.
 Beta-blockers include: Atenolol (Tenormin), Metoprolol (Lopressor, Toprol-XL), and Propranolol (Inderal, Inderal LA).

-- Calcium-channel blockers -- Slow heart rate and cause arteries to dilate.
+- Calcium-channel blockers.
+Slow heart rate and cause arteries to dilate.
 Calcium-channel blockers include Nifedipine (Procardia), Amlodipine (Norvasc), Diltiazem (Cardizem).

 - Ranolazine (Ranexa).
 Due to potential side effects, this drug is used only when other anti-angina drugs do not work.
 It is used with other anti-angina medications, such as beta-blockers or nitroglycerin.